tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/story/index.md

 Scandinavia and the Baltics remain part of me.
 I finished my master and found a placement in Giessen, Hesse.

-Today, I pursue my research interests as part of the [kd2school graduate program](https://www.kd2school.info).
+Today, I finish my PhD as part of the [kd2school graduate program](https://www.kd2school.info).
-I am interested in mixed reality (XR) which includes all kinds of augmented reality and virtual reality.
+I am interested in eXtended reality (XR) which includes all kinds of augmented reality and virtual reality.
 In my experiments, I combine XR with bio sensors, such as eye tracking and electrocardiography.
 My goal is to provide user assistance in the forthcoming v-commerce domain.
 I am also curious about XR in education.
-See the [XR section](xr) to see a few works.